How the pandemic transformed publishing

 In terms of what I find the most challenging, it’s likely killing off my darlings—those scenes I adore, but that don’t necessarily move the manuscript forward.
 If left unchecked, I have a dreadful tendency to let my characters wander around bantering and kissing for far too long.
 Trimming those sections always hurts my heart—but it makes the manuscript stronger in the end!

-Since all of my books have been traditionally published, the publisher has handled the copyediting and proofreading—though of course, I’ve proofed my galleys!
+Since I have traditionally published all of my books, the publisher has handled the copyediting and proofreading.
+Though of course, I’ve proofed my galleys!
 Though I make every effort to deliver as clean a manuscript as possible (see above exhaustive efforts), the final responsibility doesn’t rest on my shoulders (thank goodness).

-The one exception to this rule is UNBOUND: STORIES OF TRANSFORMATION, LOVE, AND MONSTERS, the young adult anthology I co-edited (and contributed to), which came out this past February.
-Since that was published as part of an authors’ cooperative, I did copyedit and proof it—and my co-contributors can attest to the fact that I read through that bad boy no fewer than thirty times!
+The one exception to this rule is UNBOUND: STORIES OF TRANSFORMATION, LOVE, AND MONSTERS.
+I co-edited (and contributed to) the young adult anthology, which came out this past February.
+Since I published that as part of an authors’ cooperative, I did copyedit and proof it.
+And my co-contributors can attest to the fact that I read through that bad boy no fewer than thirty times!

 This can sometimes be challenging.
 If I’m on deadline for a book, I have to be careful about what editorial projects I take on.
 I need to be realistic about what I can accomplish and not over-commit.
 This was harder when my career first began, but now I generally have a good sense of how long something will take me to accomplish—unless the editing project turns out to be far more complex than I anticipated.